-Telecommunications standards are set by the United Nations agency, International
+Global telecommunications standards are set by the United Nations agency, International Telecommunications

-UDP & RTP.
+RTP.
 Generally, each configures the data into packets, with each packet having a 'header' that

 identifies its contents.
-The protocol used is usually determined by the need to have reliable or
+The protocol used is usually determined by the need to have reliable or unreliable

-and correct itself when data is lost.
-This protocol is used to guarantee sequenced, error-free transmission, but
+when data is lost.
+This protocol is used to guarantee sequenced, error-free transmission, but its very nature

 User Datagram Protocol (UDP) within the IP stack, is by contrast, an unreliable